HowMuchDoINeed.co logo

 How to measure a room for flooring?

 Measure the longest length and widest width of the room.
-Multiply these to get the area, then add 5–10% extra for wastage.
-For irregular rooms, break the space into sections, measure each, and add them together.
+Multiply those two figures to get the area, then add 5–10% for wastage.
+Got an irregular room?
+Break it into rectangles, measure each one, and add the totals together.

 How to measure a room for flooring calculator?